realworldocaml/book/en/09-modules2-draft.md

   and independent mutable state.
 Functors let you automate the construction of such modules.

-### A trivial functor
+### A trivial example

-We'll start explaining functors by considering them in the simplest possible application: a functor for incrementing an integer.
+We'll start by considering the simplest possible example: a functor for incrementing an integer.

 More precisely, we'll create a functor that takes a module containing a single integer variable `x`, and returns a new module with `x`